Fenix E12 V2.0 160lm review. Is it worth it in 2023?

-This flashlight has a wide range of applications across various domains.
-It is an indispensable tool for outdoor activities like camping, hiking, or night-time exploration, offering guidance and safety.
+The flashlight is a must-have tool for outdoor activities.
+These include camping, hiking, and night-time exploration, it offers guidance and safety.
 TIR lens plays a significant role in shaping the beam pattern of the E12 V2.0 flashlight.
 This light has 3 modes of lighting.
 Without mode memory, each time you turn on the E12 V2.0, it will start from the default or first mode in the sequence.

 Brand | Fenix |